david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

         ...

-The :meth:`pywa.client.WhatsApp.on_flow_request` decorator takes the endpoint URI as a parameter.
+The :meth:`~pywa.client.WhatsApp.on_flow_request` decorator takes the endpoint URI as a parameter.
 This is the endpoint that we provided when we updated the flow's metadata.
 So if the endpoint URI is ``https://my-server.com/sign-up-flow``, then the endpoint URI that we are listening to is ``/sign-up-flow``.

     Yes, you can point multiple flows to the same endpoint URI.
 But then you need to find a way to identify the flow by the flow token.
     I recommend creating a unique endpoint URI for each flow.

-The ``on_sign_up_request`` function takes two parameters:
+Our ``on_sign_up_request`` calback function takes two parameters:

-- ``wa``: The :class:`pywa.client.WhatsApp` class instance
+- ``wa``: The :class:`~pywa.client.WhatsApp` class instance
 - ``flow``: A :class:`FlowRequest` object, which contains the flow request data

 The flow request contains the following properties:

-- ``version``: The version of the flow data API that the flow request is using.
+- ``version``: The version of the flow data API that the flow request is using (you should use thisn version in the response)
 - ``flow_token``: The token of the flow (the same token that we provided when we sent the flow)
 - ``action``: The action type that was triggered the request. ``FlowActionType.DATA_EXCHANGE`` in our case.
 - ``screen``: The name of the screen that the user is currently on (We have two screens with data exchange actions, so we need to know which screen the user is currently on)